bradmontgomery/tn_lottery/README.rst

 TN lotto
 ========

-Tools to generate random numbers for the `Tennessee lottery <http://www.tnlottery.com>`_.
+Tools to generate random numbers for the `Tennessee lottery <http://www.tnlottery.com>`_, and a very simple powerball simulator.

 Supported Games
 ---------------